-Praise for Deeper Waters, Girl in the Band, Tell Them About the Dream, and Laura Vecchione:
+Praise for Deeper Waters, Girl in the Band, Tell Them About the Dream, Love Lead and Laura Vecchione:

 Laura Vecchione hails from New York, lives in Boston, and recorded her debut album in Nashville.
 Keep this quick bio handy to remind yourself that she’s not from Chicago, because Deeper Waters sounds a whole lot more South Side than Soho, Allston or Grand Ole Opry.
 This is a sassy mix of hard-driving R&B, soul, rock, power ballad, and genre-benders.
 When she covers The Beatles’ “Lady Madonna” the only thing blaring louder than the saxophones is Vecchione’s brassy voice.
 The way she belts out the chorus to her own catchy “Fool’s Gold” would make Koko Taylor proud.
 Some records fan you like a cool breeze; this one scorches like the blast from a five-alarm fire.